jbmohler/fuzzyparsers/README.md

 ## Changelog

+* 0.9.5 - update revision control to git(hub) and minor regex fix
 * 0.9.0 - support Python 3
 * 0.8.0 - switch to MIT license because I couldn't figure out why I cared about GPL for this package.